Deniz-Eren/dev-can-linux/README.md

                           e.g. /dev/can0/ is id=0
-                 rx=#   - Number of RX file descriptors to create tx=#   - Number of TX file descriptors to create
+                 rx=#   - Number of RX file descriptors to create tx=#   - Number of TX file descriptors to create s      - Start the device with standard MIDs x      - Start the device with extended MIDs
+                          Default: is setup as standard MIDs or determined by driver level -x option if specified

                  Example:
                      dev-can-linux -u id=0,rx=2,tx=0